- Version 1 of the rules are released (2 April 2019)

 Register your team

-Registration will open once we have released the 2019 rules.
+Registration is now open.
 Please register if you are interested in competing and we can then stay in touch and email you when we have news.
 Please fill in the registration form.